Ahomagai/Ahomagai.github.io/README.md

 ## Geospatial Data analysis (Tableau, Python)
 <br></br>
+Link to full analysis: https://ahomagai.github.io/Ont_Prov_Election_Insight.html

 <p>I think these two following graphs is really all you need to look at to get a sense of how different parties performed in the 2022 Provincial Election compared to the 2018 Election.
-(2025 election data is in development, don't you worry). </p>
+(2025 election data is in development, don't you worry).
+P.S. on the full analysis website both of these graphs are interactable. </p>

 ### Who took from who?